BeejLuig/bjcant.dev/content/blog/tachyons-css-modules/index.md

 ## Setup the project

 We're going to build a simple profile-card component from the [Tachyons component library](http://tachyons.io/components/cards/profile-card-title-subtitle/index.html).
 Let's get started by creating a new project with subfolders.

+> If you want to skip the file creation and go straight to code, you can clone the [starter repo](https://github.com/BeejLuig/css-modules-tachyons-demo/tree/start).

 ```sh
 mkdir -p css-modules-tachyons-demo/{src,dist,vendors}